obonaventure/cnp3/Missions/S7/ip3.rst

 9. Salesman often explain that a Network Address Translator is equivalent to a firewall because it protects the hosts that reside behind the NAT.
 What is your technical opinion about this ?

 10. There are two main types of Network Address Translators (NAT).
 The simplest NATs use a single public IP address and can serve many hosts using private addresses.
-Entreprise-grade NATs often use an IPv4 prefix and can serve and entire enterprise using private addresses.
+Entreprise-grade and carrier-grade NATs often use an IPv4 prefix and can serve an entire enterprise using private addresses.
 Compare these two types of NATs.

 11. A student has installed a NAT router at home and would like to setup a web server on his laptop.
 What does he need to do to ensure that his web server is reachable from the Internet ?